-Scroll zone layout controls in HTML5 palette
+Scroll zone layout controls in the HTML5 palette

-- 7 Specify the default position of the scroll bar: - Choose Top or Bottom if scrolling vertically. - Choose Left or Right if scrolling horizontally. - 8 To provide scrollbars as a visual cue that the area is scrollable, check Show ScrollBar. - 9 To automatically display arrows that indicate the direction in which the scroll zone can be scrolled, check Automatic Arrows. - 10 To edit the scrollable layout, click the Edit button / under Layout Reference. - 11 To finish configuring the scroll zone, click a different object or a blank part of the layout.
+- Default Position: Specify the default position of the scroll bar: - Choose Top or Bottom if scrolling vertically. - Choose Left or Right if scrolling horizontally. - Show Scrollbar: To provide scrollbars as a visual cue that the area is scrollable, check Show Scrollbar. - Automatic Arrows: To automatically display arrows that indicate the direction in which the scroll zone can be scrolled, check Automatic Arrows. - To edit the scrollable layout, click the Edit 🖋 button under Layout Reference.

+To finish configuring the scroll zone, click a different object or a blank part of the layout.